Skip to content

 #endif

 As always, we start with the inclusion of all the needed header files.
-After that, for the simplicity of this example, we hack the character of quantities to be able to express vector quantities with simple scalar types.
+The main part of the example prints all of the SI-defining constants:

 si_constants.cpp